Be Successful on How to Go from Two Incomes to One

 1. Plan for the Transition & Anticipate Circumstances

-First of, you must plan for the transition (if you can).
-If you didn't have that opportunity, read my story here and then jump straight to Step 2.
 Assuming you have time to plan for the transition, take the time and energy to understand the full consequences of your decision.
-This isn't a decision to be taken lightly.
+This isn’t a decision to be taken lightly.
 It will affect every area of your life.

-Here are a List of Questions to Ponder:
+List of Life Questions to Ponder:

 – How long do you plan to live on one income?